jlks96/CS4243-Project/README.md

 ```

 Validator will generate and evaluate baselines for all models contained in the `trained_models` folder
+The validator will evaluate for numStages=10 to 20.
 A `baseline` folder will be created, which will contain all the baselines.
 A `eval.txt` file will be generated which contains the average mAP for all the models (aggregated according to training parameters).